Can I Sue My Neighbor for Harassment?

 You may need to:

-- Get a restraining order if your neighbor is threatening you or acting dangerously
+- Talk to an attorney that can advise you about a restraining order if your neighbor is threatening you or acting dangerously

 - File a police report (the police may not take action but it will at least be on record)

-- File a noise complaint with your landlord or the police
+- If you a noise complaint talk with your landlord or the police

-- Start the process of suing your neighbor for harassment (read on for more information)
+- As a last option, Sue your neighbor for harassment (read on for more information)

 What Qualifies as Neighbor Harassment?